openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 operators and their metrics exist.
 This makes it difficult for developers to determine whether a given metric can be excluded from the `minimal` profile or not.
 To aid teams with this effort the monitoring team will provide:
-- a CLI tool that consumes a ServiceMonitor and a list of metrics and generates the `minimal` ServiceMonitor for that operator.
+- a CLI tool that offers a suite of operation to make it easier for developers to utilize all aspects of this feature into their component's workflow.
 - an origin/CI test that validates for all Alerts and PrometheusRules that the metrics used by them are present in the `keep` expression of the monitor for the `minimal` profile